ilialor/buy-to-earn/docs/auth-system.md

     });
   },

-  // Вход пользователя
+  // Sign in user
   signInWithEmailAndPassword(email, password) {
     return new Promise((resolve, reject) => {
       if (!email || !password) {
-        reject(new Error("Email и пароль обязательны"));
+        reject(new Error("Email and password are required"));
         return;
       }

-      // Ищем пользователя
+      // Find user
       const user = this.users.find(u => u.email === email && u.password === password);
       if (!user) {
-        reject(new Error("Неверный email или пароль"));
+        reject(new Error("Invalid email or password"));
         return;
       }

-      // Устанавливаем текущего пользователя
+      // Set current user
       this.currentUser = { ...user };
-      delete this.currentUser.password; // Не храним пароль в объекте текущего пользователя this._saveSession();
+      delete this.currentUser.password; // Do not store password in current user object this._saveSession();

-      // Уведомляем слушателей об изменении
+      // Notify listeners of change
       this._notifyListeners();

-      // Возвращаем объект, имитирующий Firebase UserCredential
+      // Return object mimicking Firebase UserCredential
       resolve({
         user: this.currentUser,
         operationType: "signIn"